suthaharan/typescript-oops/README.md

 ### Interface vs Type
 * When you compile code, interface code goes away.
 It is 0 cost.
 * When program runs, interface does not slow down cost
-* Type is used to combine various types in various ways
+* Type is used to combine various types in various ways.
+Types are aliases.
+It can be used with intersection and union unlike Interfaces
+* Types are static.
+You can't change Type.
+Use Types with functions if needed.

 ``` javascript
 interface store{
     name: string,